dungwinux/-blog/_posts/2023-11-07-tsgctf2023-writeups.md

 _Reconstructed image of my working terminal.
 Left: The script logs the parameters it found at stage 8, then asks me the solution of the Verify Operation.
 Top-right: A Python REPL interprets list comprehensions that brute-force the solution for variant 2 and 3 of Verify Operation.
 Bottom-right: ZydisInfo prints information on `dec edx` instruction._

 One lucky thing I encountered was when I try addressing the location of `main` function in binary.
 My solve script sets it to constant 0x10A0, but in reality some binaries have different start.
-For example, in the 22nd layer, the address of `main` is actually `0x10B0`, off by 0x10 bytes.
-But the previous 0x10 bytes still make valid instruction and does not corrupt the parsing of `main` code.
+For example, in the 22nd layer, the address of `main` is actually 0x10B0, off by 0x10 bytes.
+But those 0x10 bytes still make valid instructions and does not corrupt the parsing of `main` code.

 ### Conclusion